University of Pennsylvania Law School: 19th century

+20th century

-In 1900, the Trustees of the University of Pennsylvania approved his and others' request to move the law school to the core of campus and to its current location at the intersection of 34th and Chestnut Streets.
-Under Lewis' deanship, the law school was one of the first schools to emphasize legal teaching by full-time professors instead of practitioners, a system that is still followed today.
+In 1900, the trustees of the University of Pennsylvania approved his and others' request to move the Law School to the core of campus and its current location at the intersection of 34th and Chestnut Streets.
+Under Lewis' deanship, the Law School was one of the first schools to emphasize legal teaching by full-time professors instead of practitioners, a system that is still followed today.

 As legal education became more formalized, the school initiated a three-year curriculum and instituted stringent admissions requirements.

-After 30 years with the law school, Lewis founded the American Law Institute (ALI) in 1925, which was seated in the Law School and was chaired by Lewis himself.
-The ALI was later chaired by another Penn Law Dean, Herbert Funk Goodrich and Penn Law Professors George Wharton Pepper and Geoffrey C. Hazard Jr.
+After 30 years with the Law School, Lewis founded the American Law Institute (ALI) in 1925, which was seated in the Law School and was chaired by Lewis himself.
+The ALI was later chaired by another Penn Law Dean, Herbert Funk Goodrich, and Penn Law Professors George Wharton Pepper and Geoffrey C. Hazard Jr.

-Except for the period of time during which Penn Law's policy prohibited military recruiters from recruiting on the law school campus, when the military openly refused to hire gays, bisexuals and lesbians, Penn Law has actively supported the armed forces.
-The Harold Cramer Memorial Scholarship Program was established in June 2021 to ensure that all veterans admitted to Penn Law will be able to afford to attend Penn Law.

-In 1969, Martha Field became the first woman to join the Penn Law faculty; she is now a professor at Harvard Law School.
-Other notable women who have been or are presently professors at Penn Law include Lani Guinier, Elizabeth Warren, and Anita L. Allen.
+In 1969, Martha Field became the first woman to join the faculty at the Law School at Penn; she is now a professor at Harvard Law School.
+Other notable women who have been or are presently professors at Penn Carey Law include Lani Guinier, Elizabeth Warren, Anita L. Allen, and Dorothy Roberts.

-From 1974 to 1978 the Dean of the law school was Louis Pollak, who later became a federal judge.

-Since Judge Pollak ascended to the bench, Penn Law has attracted a noteworthy number of deans including James O. Freedman, the former president of Dartmouth College, Colin Diver, the former president of Reed College, and Michael Fitts, the current president of Tulane University.
+From 1974 to 1978, the dean of the Law School was Louis Pollak, who later became a federal judge.
+Since Pollak ascended to the bench, Penn Law's deans have included James O. Freedman, former president of Dartmouth College, Colin Diver, former president of Reed College, and Michael Fitts, current president of Tulane University.

+21st century

+In 2014, the University of Pennsylvania Law School established a master's degree and certificate program offering a specialized curriculum for professionals and students from diverse fields to enhance their understanding of legal principles and concepts.
+A tenth anniversary celebration of the master's program in 2024 involved a public interview between journalist Linda Greenhouse in and legal scholar Jeffrey Rosen, head of the National Constitution Center.